tableau/connector-plugin-sdk/docs/auth-modes.md

 ### Username and Password

 User is prompted for username and password during initial connection creation, and password only when reconnecting to the data source.
-If the username can be blank replace ```value='Basic'``` with ```value='BasicNoValidateFields'``` below.
+If the username can be blank replace ```value='Basic'``` with ```value='BasicNoValidateFields'``` in the following code.

 ```xml
 <!-- Connection Dialog -->